-22 of the best Netflix tips and tricks
+17 essential Netflix tips, tricks and hidden features | Stuff

 If you’re a diehard Chrome or Firefox user and don’t even want to flirt with rivals, you can install extensions for both that allow 1080p playback: Netflix 1080p (for Chrome); and Force 1080p Playback (for Firefox).

-Being a different country to friends or family doesn’t mean you can’t have an old-school movie night.
+Just because you’re unable to physically see friends and family doesn’t mean you can’t have an old-school movie night!

-The Chrome extension Netflix Party syncs playback between participants, allowing everyone to follow the action at the same time, while a side-screen chat box lets you to talk about the movie (or anything else)
+The Chrome extension Netflix Party syncs playback between participants, allowing everyone to follow the action at the same time, while a side-screen chat box lets you to talk about the movie (or anything else).

 There’s sadly no tasty virtual popcorn option.
 Yet.

-Note: UPDATED: Become a next-level Netflixer with our streaming masterplan, including how to request new titles...